Can You Refinance a USDA Loan or Mortgage? | 2025

 • A high debt-to-income ratio and low credit score isn’t an issue with a USDA Streamlined-Assist Refinance

-• You can roll closing costs into your new loan balance and eliminate this out-of-pocket expense
+• With USDA refinance loans, you can roll closing costs into your new loan balance and eliminate this out-of-pocket expense

 However, depending on your credit and financial goals, a different refinance option might make more sense.